 These great apps are just the tip of the iceberg for NFL fans.
 With plans to roll out WiFi in every league stadium over the next few years, there’s sure to be improvements and additions to these great apps, not to mention loads more with different NFL complementing features cropping up in the App Store.

-- 2014 NFL power rankings as the Kansas City Chiefs strength of schedule - Arrowhead Pride (blog)
+- NFL Pro Bowl rosters coming; Will any Kansas City Chiefs players make it? - Arrowhead Pride (blog)

 - San Diego Chargers vs. Kansas City Chiefs Betting Odds, Analysis, NFL Pick - Bleacher Report